vnuko/book-shelf-api/README.md

 ## Overview

-Book Shelf API is a lightweight, file-based backend service written in TypeScript using Express.js.
-It provides an easy-to-use API that scans a dedicated folder (`data/`) and builds an json response based on the folder structure.
+Book Shelf API is a lightweight, file-based backend service written in TypeScript for managing collectios of audio or text books.
+The service provides an easy-to-use API that scans a dedicated folder (`data/`) and builds an json response based on the folder structure.
 This eliminates the need for a database, allowing users to add new authors or books simply by copying files to the server.

 ## How It Works